 It’s rumored that Fuseli himself suffered from insomnia and terrible nightmares, and painted “The Nightmare” over several sleepless nights.
 It apparently created quite a stir in its day, and it’s considered by many to be one of the only artistic depictions of the horrible experience of sleep paralysis.
 If so, nooooo thank you!

 Sleep disorders can be very, very serious.
 And I don’t mean to make light of them.
 But you really can’t ignore the tremendous amount of comedic value in some of these sleep conditions.
 Consider PLMD: Periodic Limb Movement Disorder.
 People with PLMD often sleep alone, and for good reason.
 This condition involves sudden and sometimes violent movements of arms and legs during sleep.
 It affects about 4% of the adult population, including, I’m sorry to report, a certain girl I maintained a long-term relationship with in the late 1980s.
-We discovered her condition together one night when, sometime around 4am, I was awakened by the affectionate display of my girlfriend’s forearm slamming into my face.
+We discovered her condition together one night when, sometime around 4am, I was awakened by my girlfriend’s forearm slamming into my face.
 What did I do to deserve this??
 Eyes watering and nose throbbing, I flipped on the light and looked at her in astonishment, about to call the police and file a domestic abuse report, when I realized she was still snoring away.
-Hence, my first experience with PLMD.
+Hence, my first (and thankfully, only) experience with PLMD.